 Save This Recipe

-Feeds a crowd without anyone fighting over the last slice
+It feeds a crowd without anyone hovering near the pie plate, angling for the last slice

-That glaze – simple, sweet, and just makes it look extra special
+That glaze — simple, sweet, and just fancy enough to feel special

 For the Pie